Realistic sheared flow profile effects on acoustic impedance eduction in small 3D-ducts: Introduction

-Recently, Ref.~\citep{bonomoUnpublished} extended the work of \citet{nayfeh1974Effect} by examining how velocity profile formulations affect impedance eduction.
+Recently, Ref.~\citep{bonomo2026Effect} extended the work of \citet{nayfeh1974Effect} by examining how velocity profile formulations affect impedance eduction.
 Using the Pridmore–-Brown Equation (PBE)~\cite{pridmorebrown1958sound}, wavenumbers for realistic profiles were compared against those obtained with the uniform flow assumption and the IMBC.
 The results showed that the IMBC~\cite{ingard1959influence,myers1980acoustic} is adequate for small ducts and low Mach numbers when using realistic profiles, but errors grow when using simplified profiles, increasing with duct width and mean flow velocity.
-A key limitation of Ref.~\citep{bonomoUnpublished} was the restriction to two-dimensional ducts (i.e.\ 1D flow profiles), leaving the role of three-dimensional effects unresolved.
-This raises concerns about the conclusions of Ref.~\citep{roncen2020WavenumberBased}, who employed a hyperbolic tangent profile in their 3D analysis.
-Since the choice of velocity profile formulation strongly impacts the educed impedance, their findings may be unreliable, and a reassessment with more realistic flow representations is necessary to properly understand sheared flow effects in 3D ducts.
+A key limitation of Ref.~\citep{bonomo2026Effect} was the restriction to two-dimensional ducts (i.e.\ 1D flow profiles), leaving the role of three-dimensional effects unresolved.
+These observations are consistent with the findings of Ref.~\mbox{\citep{yangShearFlowEffects2024}}, who used a power-law velocity profile and showed that shear flow has a limited impact on the educed impedance at low Helmholtz numbers (i.e., at low frequencies and in small ducts).
+Since the choice of velocity profile formulation strongly impacts the educed impedance, the findings of Ref.~\mbox{\cite{roncen2020WavenumberBased}} may be unreliable, and a reassessment with more realistic flow representations is necessary to properly understand sheared-flow effects in 3D ducts.

 For clarity, we distinguish between the dimensionality of the duct, which defines the physical geometry, and that of the flow profile or solver, which determines the mathematical formulation.
 A three-dimensional (3D) duct refers to a rectangular geometry supporting variations in both the spanwise and wall-normal directions, for which the mean flow profile is two-dimensional.
 Conversely, a two-dimensional (2D) duct restricts the problem to a single wall-normal velocity profile, resulting in a one-dimensional (1D) formulation of the PBE.
 Throughout this paper, we refer to the 2D PBE as the partial differential form governing acoustic propagation in 3D ducts, and to the 1D Pridmore–Brown equation as the simplified ordinary differential form used in 2D ducts.